intoli/exodus/README.md

 aria2c: error while loading shared libraries: libgnutls.so.30: cannot open shared object file: No such file or directory
 ```

-You can try to install these libraries manually, or to relocate them and manually set `LD_LIBRARY_PATH`, but it turns out that the locations of the [ld-linux](https://linux.die.net/man/8/ld-linux) linker and the [glibc](https://www.gnu.org/software/libc/) libraries are hardcoded.
+You can try to install these libraries manually, or to relocate them and set `LD_LIBRARY_PATH` to wherever you put them, but it turns out that the locations of the [ld-linux](https://linux.die.net/man/8/ld-linux) linker and the [glibc](https://www.gnu.org/software/libc/) libraries are hardcoded.
 Things can very quickly turn into a mess of relocation errors,

 ```